The Private Equity Review: Norway

 Notwithstanding the market conditions affecting all investors, private equity investors are especially dependent upon professional and successful deal sourcing to be able to deploy committed capital and make divestments on optimal terms upon the prospect of the termination of a fund.

 In the Nordic region, several private equity sponsors have significant amounts of uncalled capital, and this has – along with lower interest rates – raised prices for attractive targets.
 Norwegian insurance companies and pension funds are now both subject to Solvency II investment rules (since 2016 and 2019, respectively), and should – all else being equal – allocate more of their portfolios to long-term investments such as private equity.
 It remains to be seen how this will develop and whether the market will cater to such investors and provide the sought-after returns.
-Such investors could be expected to have extensive reporting-quality requirements (to satisfy Solvency II look-through rules) as well as ESG requirements.
+Such investors could be expected to have extensive quality reporting requirements (to satisfy Solvency II look-through rules) as well as ESG requirements.

 The relative importance of bank financing over other financing sources may change going forward, as the effects of covid-19 will likely include a need for capital, and a need for investors to deploy capital in a low interest rate climate.
-Further, upon transposition of the EuVECA and ELTIF Regulations, the types of funds affected will be allowed to provide loans (within certain limitations).
+Further, upon full transposition of the EuVECA and ELTIF Regulations, the types of funds affected will be allowed to provide loans (within certain limitations).
 Norway has implemented the Capital Requirements Directive IV and the Capital Requirements Regulation with effect from 1 January 2020 (with certain transitional rules).
-This includes the small and medium-sized enterprises (SME) supporting factor – providing for a lower capital charge for exposures towards SMEs.
+This includes the small and medium-sized enterprises (SMEs) supporting factor – providing for a lower capital charge for exposure towards SMEs.
 The government has, however, resolved to increase the systemic risk capital buffer to 4.5 per cent, to introduce a floor for risk weights of exposures to real estate.
 This suggests that Norwegian banks may become less competitive as sources of debt financing in future, unless the authorities will find that financing of green technologies will require a more flexible approach.

 2 Official Brent Oil prices.